Manaslu Circuit ( MCT ) Trek

 Manaslu Circuit Trek Distance and Length

 Manaslu Circuit Trek is one of the longest-duration treks in Nepal.
 Its total distance is approximately 180km from the starting point of Machha Khola to the ending point of Besisahar.
 The trekkers have to trek for six to seven hours each day; however, the daily trek varies from day to day.
-The physically fit trekkers with decent physical stamina are more capable of covering distance than the less energetic trekkers.
+Physically fit trekkers with decent physical stamina are more capable of covering distance than less energetic trekkers.

 A typical Day during the Manaslu Circuit Trek